accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

     A: It uses Selenium with `undetected_chromedriver` to perform web scraping on supported real estate websites, bypassing many anti-bot measures.
 *   **Q: What kind of visualizations can it create?**
     A: It can create many interactive charts, including property distribution charts, price vs. rooms histograms, heatmaps, scatter plots, and geographical choropleth maps (if a Mapbox API key is provided).
+*   **Q: What technologies were used in the Real Estate Analyzer?**
+    A: This is a web scraping tool built with Python.
+It uses the Flask framework for the web interface, Selenium for scraping, Pandas for data analysis, and Plotly for creating interactive charts.

 © 2024 Accaderi.
 All rights reserved.